Japan Open Badminton: India’s campaign ends as Praneeth loses in straight games to Momota in semis

-Praneeth, the lone surviving Indian in the competition after PV Sindhu and Satwiksairaj Rankireddy-Chirag Shetty lost their respective quarter-finals on Saturday, hadn’t lost a single game coming into Sunday’s match.
+Praneeth, the lone surviving Indian in the competition after PV Sindhu and Satwiksairaj Rankireddy-Chirag Shetty lost their respective quarter-finals on Saturday, hadn’t lost a single game coming into Saturday’s match.
 But at the end, Momota was simply too good for him in a fairly one-sided encounter.

 Momota took the momentum early as he came out on top in a brilliant 45-shot rally at the start of the opening game.
 He went into the mid-game interval with a 11-6 lead and got to 19-15 before Praneeth staged a small comeback by reeling off three straight points.
-But the top player in the men’s game held his nerve to close out the game 21-18.
+But the world No 1 held his nerve to close out the game 21-18.

 The second game was far more competitive, at least till the halfway stage.
 Praneeth put up a fight and was trailing by 9-11 before Momota decided to up the ante.
 The Japanese won ten of the next 11 points to seal the victory and book his place in the final.